 Sadly, most female rockers, rappers, blues singers, and country-and-western singers have an essentially better handle on love than Jenkins does.

-They are, in fact, what make real philosophy worth doing and what give our lives meaning.
+They are, in fact, what makes real philosophy worth doing and what gives our lives meaning.

 And students get this.